HCDigitalScholarship/Datarescue/README.md

 - **Database harvesting**: Involves exporting data from a database into a standard schema such as XML.
 - **Transactional harvesting**: Captures web pages based on user interactions (such as viewing a page).

-For more information on these other types of web archiving and how to use web crawlers, see our [Web Archiving and Data Rescue LibGuide] and the [Virginia Tech University Libraries Web Archiving LibGuide].
+For more information on these other types of web archiving and how to use web crawlers, see our [Web Archiving and Data Rescue Lib Guide](https://guides.tricolib.brynmawr.edu/c.php?g=1451861&p=107914) and

 Today, we’ll focus on the third method: **transactional harvesting**, using an open-source tool called **Conifer**.
 Conifer has a high success rate in capturing complex websites with elements like embedded videos and 3D graphics.
 Its user-friendly interface makes it approachable for those new to web archiving.
 Another advantage is that it can capture content visible only to logged-in users, which may differ from public views.